nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * **SUBJECT** should only be
 `Economics`  `Literature`  `Music`  `Biology`  `Chemistry`  `Science`
 `English`  `Chinese`  `Malay` `Tamil`  `Mathematics`  `History`  `Geography`  `Physics` or `GP`.
+* You cannot add a duplicated student into UGTeach.
+Refer to [Glossary](#glossary) for more details on a duplicated student.

 </box>